tpoisot/tpoisot.github.io/drafts/networkx-metapopulations-python.md

 Python progressively replaced R for most of my simulations.
 There are a lot of great packages for scientists, and since I started working on

+We had a lab meeting this afternoon about ...

 # Create a node class

+The first thing to do is to create a class for the patches, which will be the nodes of our spatial graph.

 # Create a spatially explicit graph